 As the Interreg Europe programme covers all EU countries plus Norway and Switzerland, project applicants are invited to take advantage of this opportunity to benefit from the most diverse experiences from across Europe.
 It is possible, however, to involve partners from the same country if it is justified.

-Third countries are countries which do not take part directly in the Interreg Europe programme - countries other than the EU28, Norway and Switzerland.
+Third countries are countries which do not take part directly in the Interreg Europe programme - countries other than the EU27, Norway, Switzerland and the United Kingdom.

 Organisations from third countries can be partners in an Interreg Europe project.
 However, they cannot be beneficiaries of ERDF funds.